phamqv/WOA_5G_Communications/README.md

 # WOA_5G_Communications
 This repository includes the same codes for my paper "Whale Optimization Algorithm with Applications to Resource Allocation in Wireless Networks".
-If there is any concern and question related to the paper and code, do not hestiate contact me by vietpq90@gmail.com and/or vietpq@pusan.ac.kr.
+If there is any concern and question related to the paper and code, do not hestiate contact me by vietpq90@gmail.com.

 Prerequisite: Matlab and CVX.
 Refer to http://cvxr.com/cvx/ for how to install and use CVX.